 The Federal Communications Commission (FCC) is currently creating rules to conduct voluntary incentive auctions of broadcast spectrum as authorized by Congress in 2012.
 NAB is working to ensure that the FCC implements the law as Congress intended, advocating for fair rules for broadcasters who choose to participate in the auction, as well as stations that remain on the air following the auction.

 The 2010 FCC National Broadband Plan recommended the reallocation of broadcast TV spectrum for wireless broadband use.

 In 2012, Congress passed legislation that included language granting the FCC authority to hold spectrum incentive auctions.
-Congress incorporated provisions to safeguard local television service during a voluntary incentive auction process.
+Congress incorporated provisions to safeguard local television stations during a voluntary incentive auction process.
 As directed by Congress, the incentive auction of broadcast TV spectrum will have three major interrelated parts, including:

-NAB has made additional filings opposing the FCC's announced plans to alter the methodology used to calculate television stations' population coverage and interference, which is contrary to the spectrum auction legislation.
+NAB has made additional filings opposing the FCC's announced plans to alter the method used to calculate television stations' population coverage and interference, which is contrary to the spectrum auction legislation.

-NAB continues to support truly voluntary spectrum incentive auctions that ensure viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.
+NAB continues to support a truly voluntary spectrum incentive auction that ensures viewers retain access to the local news, emergency information and quality programming on which they rely, and safeguard viewers' ability to take advantage of broadcast innovations on the horizon.

 NAB is participating in the incentive auction rulemaking proceeding to advocate for the best rules possible for those who choose to participate in the auction as well as those who do not.
 We will continue to emphasize that: